pmc4/AdaptiveStepSize.jl/README.md

 AdaptiveStepSize is a Julia package used to obtain the minimum amount of points needed for the interpolation of a function in the given interval within the desired tolerance.

-Given a function $f(x)$, defined on the interval $[a,\, b]$, and an interpolation method, it subdivides the interval with the maximum spacing between points such that the interpolation has an error smaller than the given tolerance.
+Given a function $f(x)$, defined on the interval $[a, b]$, and an interpolation method, it subdivides the interval with the maximum spacing between points such that the interpolation has an error smaller than the given tolerance.

 ## Aim of this package